PromyLOPh/guix-hpc-website/drafts/pack-fakechroot.md

 guix pack -RR python python-numpy -S /bin=bin
 ```

-The `-RR` flag asks for the creation of a “reliably relocatable” pack
+The `-RR` flag asks for the creation of what we jokingly refer
+to as a _reliably relocatable_ pack
 (more on that below), while the `-S` flag asks for the creation of a
-`/bin` symlink in the tarball.
+`/bin` symbolic link in the tarball.

 The result of that command is a tarball that you can send on another
-machine, unpack, and the run Python directly from there without any
+machine, unpack, and then run Python directly from there without any
 special privileges:

 ```